Teaching Your Dog To Loose Leash Walk - The Definitive Guide

 Have you grown accustomed to walking with your dog pulling you in front, leash taught, your arm stretched and your dog heaving you forward like a dragging mule?

-Loose leash walking is basically the dream for you (and most of us).
+The loose leash walking would be the dream for you (and most of us).

-It is when your dog trots alongside you with the leash slack or "loose" as the name suggests.
-It is the pinnacle of doggy walking etiquette.
+It is when your dog trots alongside you with the leash slack or "loose" as the name suggests, and is the pinnacle of doggy walking etiquette.

 While some dogs just have a natural knack for it, that is the rarity, not the norm.
 I have a Podengo who naturally walks with a loose leash without special instruction.
 We chalk it up to his clinginess and duties as the family watchdog.
 He has his head held high at all times and walks obediently alongside me, sensitive to when I stop or start.